> Press Release

 If you’d rather have kids sit with you – great!
 There’s an article all about kids being with their parents in church here.
 If you’d like to have them next to you, yet feel they might be a little antsy, consider bringing a tablet or mobile device and a pair of headphones.
 During the experience, your child can visit newchapel.com/kids and watch this weekend’s Bible lesson.
 Don’t worry – Pastor Joe won’t take it personally!

-- We’ve removed, “convenience paper consumables” like our “weeklies,” information cards, connection cards, and the like from public consumption in lieu of utilizing digital platforms and forms through newchapel.com.
+- We’re offering, “convenience paper consumables” like our “weeklies,” "information cards," "connection cards," and the like online with digital forms at newchapel.com.

-- We’ve placed laminated, “FYI” signs, and vinyl floor decals all about our church to inform both social distancing, and best practices for safely having church.
+- We’ve placed vinyl floor decals all about the facility to inform social distancing, and best practices for safely having church.

 - We’ve arranged “family pod” seating (clusters of chairs, and groups of tables and chairs) to indicate and ensure social distancing while seated in the auditorium.